-- There are two ways of stepping in the file (don't do these now!): - n (next) will step to the next line in the current file, but will not go into functions and included files. - s (step) will go to the next line, also in functions and included files. - Both can be followed by a number specifying how many times to repeat the command. - Step to the next line by typing 's' (allowing GDB to go inside the adjustPhi function).
-We are now at line 41 in cfdTools/general/adjustPhi/adjustPhi.C - Type 'where' to see which file you are debugging, and which file called it. - Type 'list cfdTools/general/adjustPhi/adjustPhi.C:30,50' to see source lines 30-50 of adjustPhi.C.
-Line 41 is the first line of the adjustPhi function. - Type 'n 2' to avoid going into the evaluation of the boolean, instead we will see that we are at line 47 in adjustPhi.C, so the if-statement is evaluated. - Type 'p massIn' and then 'p fixedMassOut'.
-Note that line 47 has not yet been evaluated, so fixedMassOut can have any value!! - Type 'run' to restart the degugging from the beginning if needed.
+• There are two ways of stepping in the file (don't do these now!): n (next) will step to the next line in the current file, but will not go into functions and included files.

+s (step) will go to the next line, also in functions and included files.
+Both can be followed by a number specifying how many times to repeat the command.
+If you want to repeat a previous command, just type enter.

+- Step to the next line by typing 's' (allowing GDB to go inside the adjustPhi function).
+We are now at line 40 in cfdTools/general/adjustPhi/adjustPhi.C - Type 'where' to see which file you are debugging, and which file called it.
+This is the 'stack'. - Type 'list cfdTools/general/adjustPhi/adjustPhi.C:30,50' to see source lines 30-50 of adjustPhi.C.
+Line 40 is the first line of the adjustPhi function. - Since you are at that location, you can also simply type: '1 30,50' - Type 'l l' to list the first 10 lines of the file - Press enter (or 'l') to march through the file, 10 lines at a time.

+Line-by-line checking of adjustPhi

+- Type 'n 2' to avoid going into the evaluation of the boolean, instead we will see that we are at line 43 in adjustPhi.C, so the if-statement is evaluated. - Type'p massIn' and then'p fixedMassOut'.
+Note that line 43 has not yet been evaluated, so fixedMassOut can have any value!!
+(BUG IN GDB 7.x)) - Type 's 5' to step 5 lines, allowing to enter functions. - Again, type 'where' to see the stack. - Type 'f 3', where 3 is the frame number. - Again, type 'where' to see the stack (same as above, since you are still at the same location but looking at another frame) - Type 'l' to see 10 lines around the one corresponding to frame 3. - Type 'up or 'down to go up and down the stack - Type 'f' to show which frame you are looking at - $\bullet$ Type 'c' to continue execution until it gets back to the breakpoint or terminates normally - Type 'run' to restart the degugging from the beginning if needed.
 Type 'quit' to quit. - Stepping and listing the code will show every single step that will be taken.
 You will understand that adjustPhi ensures global continuity.